tompos2/proton_mail_auto_select_next_message/README.md

 A userscript is a mini program that enhances or modifies the functionality of a website.
 It runs in your web browser by injecting javascript into the current webpage and can customize the appearance, add new features, or automate tasks.
 Userscripts are installed and managed using a browser extension like Tampermonkey.

+## Is this script safe to use?

+I chose to use Proton Mail becuase I value privacy, as I'm sure you do.
+Rest assued this script interacts only with the ProtonMail interface and cannot send any data or information to external servers - you can check the source code.
+If you're non-technical, paste it into ChatGPT and ask it verify what I say here.
+The script simply detects when you click the archive, trash, or spam buttons and then simulates a keypress to select the next email in your inbox.

 ## Installation

 To use this user script, you need to have the Tampermonkey browser extension installed.
 Follow these steps to install Tampermonkey and the user script: